nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

  3. The handler decides that it needs more time to process the message.
  4. The in-flight timeout expires and `nsqd` automatically re-queues the message.

-In the first 3 cases, the client library should send the appropriate command on the client's behalf (`FIN`, `REQ`, and `TOUCH` respectively).
+In the first 3 cases, the client library should send the appropriate command on the consumer's behalf (`FIN`, `REQ`, and `TOUCH` respectively).

 The `FIN` command is the simplest of the bunch.
 It tells `nsqd` that it can safely discard the message. `FIN` can also be used to discard a message that you do not want to process or retry.

 The `REQ` command tells `nsqd` that the message should be re-queued (with an optional parameter specifying the amount of time to *defer* additional attempts).
-If the optional parameter is not specified by the client, the client library should automatically calculate the duration in relation to the number of attempts to process the message (a multiple is typically sufficient).
+If the optional parameter is not specified by the consumer, the client library should automatically calculate the duration in relation to the number of attempts to process the message (a multiple is typically sufficient).
 The client library should discard messages that exceed the configured max attempts.
 When this occurs, a user-supplied callback should be executed to notify and enable special handling.

 If the message handler requires more time than the configured message timeout, the `TOUCH` command can be used to reset the timer on the `nsqd` side.
 This can be done repeatedly until the message is either `FIN` or `REQ`, up to the `nsqd` producer's configured max timeout.
-Client libraries should never *automatically* `TOUCH` on behalf of the client.
+Client libraries should never *automatically* `TOUCH` on behalf of the consumer.

-If the `nsqd` instance receives *no* response, the message will time out and be automatically re-queued for delivery to an available client.
+If the `nsqd` instance receives *no* response, the message will time out and be automatically re-queued for delivery to an available consumer.

 Finally, a property of each message is the number of attempts.
 Client libraries should compare this value against the configured max and discard messages that have exceeded it.
 When a message is